pauladanielafarias/import_pandas/README.md

 *_Instead of ´´´pkg-name´´´ type the name of the package you want to show._

-# Some Python libraries and packages:
+# Some Python packages and libraries:

 ## 1. Installing os-sys
 [os-sys](https://pypi.org/project/os-sys/)